Beersheba bank shooting: Background

 In 2011, the Israel Police requested that Alon be stripped of his private gun license after he had been involved in a dispute with his neighbors and suspicions over him committing violence against his parents had emerged.
 After a court hearing, Alon was allowed to keep his gun license.

 In May 2013, Alon's credit card was cancelled after he had accumulated a debt of about NIS 6,000, and the card was swallowed by an ATM when he tried to use it.
-On May 23, 2013, he visited the Bank Hapoalim branch in the Neve Ze'ev neighborhood of Beersheba requesting a debt settlement, and was refused.
+On May 20, 2013, he visited the Bank Hapoalim branch in the Neve Ze'ev neighborhood of Beersheba requesting a debt settlement, and was refused.
 A few hours later, he returned to commit the shooting.

-The shooting
+Shooting

 At around 1:00 p.m., Alon returned to the Bank Hapoalim branch armed with a .45-caliber Glock 21 semiautomatic pistol and sat down together with other people waiting for services.
 He then got up and opened fire.
-The branch's manager, Avner Cohen and his deputy Meir Zeitun were killed, as were two customers, Idan Sabri and Anat Even-Haim.
-According to eyewitness accounts, Alon shot the two bank employees who were shot multiple times to ensure that they were dead.
+The branch's manager, Avner Cohen and his deputy Meir Zeitun were killed, as were two customers, Idan Sabri and Anat Even-Haim.According to eyewitness accounts, Alon shot the two bank employees multiple times to ensure that they were dead.
 Five other people were wounded.
 Alon then took a woman, Miri Cohen, an employee of the bank, as a hostage, and barricaded himself with her in a bathroom.
 Within three minutes of the start of the shooting, the police arrived, with one policeman shooting a flowerpot as a deterrent as officers entered, and began searching for the shooter.
 One of the wounded victims was temporarily handcuffed after being mistaken for the shooter by police.
 After it became known that the shooter was in a bathroom together with a hostage, a police officer fired a single shot into the bathroom.
 The police negotiated with Alon until he shot himself.
 He was taken to Soroka Medical Center, where he died.
 Police officials stated that there was no security guard at the bank at the time of the incident.

+There is some security footage of the shooting, but it is blocked to people outside of Israel.